-Emil Cicogna began teaching in the New York City Public school in 1987, and is still involved in education today as an instructor in the College of Education at Grand Canyon University in Phoenix, Arizona.
+Emil Cicogna began teaching in the New York City Public school system in 1987, and is still involved in education today as an instructor in the College of Education at Grand Canyon University in Phoenix, Arizona.
 Cicogna works with student-teachers to help them develop strategies to reach their struggling students in every level of K-12 education.
 His first book, A Sign of the Times, was originally used to help his high school students who were readhing below grade leve and had never before read an entire book.
 Their enthusiastic response inspired him to become a published author.

 “I believe ignorance in the long run will prove far more expensive.”
 Newly arrived school teacher, Leanna Pallas, is committed to bringing education to a rural Pennsylvania town in 1885.
 Not everyone there values education as much as Miss Pallas.
 The Collier family have been blacksmiths for generations.
 Now they must decide if they should send their teenage son Joshua to school, or train him to work in the family business.
 Threatened with impending poverty, the family must realize that the world they knew has changed, and so must their plans for the future.

 Written to accompany A Sign of the Times, this STUDY GUIDE provides a useful teaching tool.
 The plans go through individual chapters and include: a list of objectives, suggestions for historical curriculum, lesson prompts, student research prompts, characterizations, themes, key vocabulary words, and critical thinking questions.